 Q: How does the repair café make you feel?

-Q: Would you recommend volunteering for a Repair Cafe?
+Q: Would you recommend volunteering for Repair Cafe Wales?
 Why?

 A: Anyone putting practical skills to use for the benefit of the local community would in all likelyhood find the experience most rewarding.